 - Fatigue (from having too few red blood cells)

 These side effects are most often short-term and go away after treatment is finished.
 There are often ways to lessen these side effects.

 Some chemo drugs may have other side effects that need to be watched.
 For instance, some drugs can affect heart function.
 Patients getting these drugs will get regular heart function tests like echocardiograms.

-For more information about chemotherapy, see our document, Understanding Chemotherapy: A Guide for Patients and Families.
+For more information about chemotherapy, see the “Chemotherapy” section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.